E-Zijlstra/ez-volume-normalizer/README.md

 ### Power off
+To set the volume before exiting the program:
 - Disable normalizer
 - Set volume to your desired level
 - Toggle the power button, or close the program